ruby-grape/grape-on-rack/README.md

 Explore the API
 ---------------

-Explore the API using [Swagger UI](http://petstore.swagger.io).
-Run the application and point the explorer to `http://localhost:9292/api/swagger_doc` or `http://grape-on-rack.herokuapp.com/api/swagger_doc`.
+Explore the API using [Swagger UI](https://github.com/swagger-api/swagger-ui).
+Run the application and navigate to [http://locahost:9292/swagger/index.html](http://locahost:9292/swagger/index.html).

 New Relic
 ---------